How do I know how well my child is doing in school?

 We try to provide the opportunity for all of our pupils to attend an extra-curricular activity throughout the academic year.
 These vary from sports, reading, homework and creative clubs.

-Information about school closures
+Information about school closures due to adverse weather conditions

 Please stay tuned to local TV and Radio stations for up to date information; a list is provided below.